Manuteaa/dbd_autoSkillCheck/README.md

 Use the standalone app if you don't want to install anything, but just run the AI script.

+_Warning_: Some players reported that the standalone app can cause EAC suspicious / ban, even in private games.
+That's why I recommend the [Build from source method](#build-from-source), which is much safer to use.
+More details are available on the Discord server.

 1) Go to the [releases page](https://github.com/Manuteaa/dbd_autoSkillCheck/releases)
 2) Download `dbd_autoSkillCheck.zip`
 3) Unzip the file